Complete Coverage, No Hidden Fees

 Licensing Criteria

-To legally practice cosmetology in California, individuals must acquire a license in accordance with the California Code of Regulations.
-The following requirements must be met:
+To legally practice cosmetology in California, individuals must meet the following qualifications:

-• Completion of the 10th grade or an equivalent level of education is required.
+- Complete the 10th grade or equivalent education

 Examination Requirements